-Mark out and drill the fixing holes through the deck (refer to drawing C21501).
-If anti-vibration mounts are to be fitted, the fixing holes for the mounts should also be marked out and drilled.
-Prior to manoeuvring the searchlight into its' fixing position, the AV mounts should be fitted to the base.
-When in the desired position, bolt the searchlight firmly down.
-On an uneven surface it may be necessary to use a suitable sealant such as silicone, in order to ensure a weatherproofed joint.
+Mark out and drill the fixing holes through the deck.
+When in the desired position fasten the searchlight firmly down.
+On and uneven surface it may be necessary to use a suitable sealant such as silicone, in order to ensure a weatherproofed joint.
+If no cabling is required to be seen on deck, there is the option to wire from underneath the base directly into the deck.
+See drawing A7180 for details.